Nightwing (comic book): Infinite Crisis and The New 52

-Due to a crisis of conscience, Dick adopts the new villainous persona of Renegade in order to infiltrate Lex Luthor's (Alexander Luthor Jr. in disguise) Secret Society of Super Villains.
+Due to a crisis of conscience, Dick adopts the new villainous persona of Renegade to infiltrate Lex Luthor's Secret Society of Super Villains.
 This ruse includes Nightwing aligning himself with his long-time enemy Deathstroke in order to track the manufacturing and distribution of Bane's Venom serum and to keep tabs on the Society's activities in Gotham and Blüdhaven.
 He also begins training (and subtly converting) Deathstroke's daughter Rose Wilson.

 Deathstroke takes revenge on Nightwing after Blüdhaven's destruction.
 The Society drops the supervillain Chemo onto the city, killing 100,000 people.
 Dick tries to rescue survivors, but faced with radiation poisoning.
 He is then rescued by Batman, when Nightwing asks forgiveness from Batman about Blockbuster's death, Batman persuades Dick to finally move beyond.
 Inspired by his mentor, he then proposes to Barbara Gordon, who tearfully accepts.

 Batman then entrusts Nightwing to alert other heroes about the danger that the Crisis poses.
 Dick flies to Titans Tower, but due to the chaos resulting from the Blüdhaven disaster, the OMAC onslaught, and other Crisis-related events, the only hero who answers his call is Conner Kent.
 They are soon joined by Wonder Girl.
 Together, they locate and attack Alexander Luthor Jr.'s tower, the center of the Crisis, only to be repelled by Superboy-Prime.
 Prime is ready to kill Nightwing when Conner intervenes, sacrificing himself to destroy the tower, stopping the destruction of the universe.